idearibosome/tf-perceptual-eusr/README.md

 Please run `python test.py --help` for more information.

-## Training 4PP-EUSR
+## Training EUSR, score predictors, and 4PP-EUSR
-Implementing the training code is in progress.
 Please refer to [README.md on the `train/` folder](train/) for more information.

 ## Downloads